-- OTC-cleared derivatives represent derivatives that are centrally cleared in accordance with certain regulatory requirements. - Total gross derivative contracts include all derivative financial instruments, irrespective of whether there is a legally enforceable master netting agreement or similar arrangement in place. - Amounts offset and amounts not offset relate to legally enforceable master netting agreements and collateral arrangements. - Amounts are reported on a net basis in the statement of financial condition when subject to a legally enforceable master netting agreement or similar arrangement and when certain other criteria are met in accordance with applicable accounting guidance on offsetting.
+OTC-cleared derivatives represent derivatives that are centrally cleared in accordance with certain regulatory requirements.

+- Total gross derivative contracts include all derivative financial instruments, irrespective of whether there is a legally enforceable master netting agreement or credit support agreement in place. - Amounts offset and amounts not offset relate to legally enforceable master netting agreements and credit support agreements. - Amounts are reported on a net basis in the statement of financial condition when the Company has determined that there exists a legally enforceable master netting agreement and/or legally